3 Credits, Fall Semester

 Introduction to the basic principles, methods, and uses of epidemiology.
 This course is a master’s/doctoral level course designed to introduce epidemiology, its methods and its role in public health.
 A major portion of the course will be devoted to an overview of fundamental epidemiologic methods used in public health research and practice.
 The student will be familiarized with basic measures used in describing disease frequency in populations.
 Descriptive and analytic approaches to the study of disease will be explored, and a perspective on the role of epidemiologic methods in health services planning and evaluation will be provided.
 Problem solving exercises will be used to provide students with an opportunity to tabulate data and apply subject matter developed during lectures and in reading assignments.
 At the end of the course students should have a general understanding of the uses and limitations of epidemiologic inquiry.
 This understanding should provide the basis for applying epidemiologic concepts in work-related settings and in other courses in the public health curriculum.

 The course is for students in the public health sciences who seek to develop data analysis skills.
-The course includes emphasis on the application and interpretation of statistical tests using SAS software in the School of Public Health and Health Professions (SPHHP) Kimball Hall computer laboratory.
+The course includes emphasis on the application and interpretation of statistical tests using SAS software.
 Students will learn basic methods for data organization and management as well as skills in data exploration, graphical and tabular display.
 Topics include descriptive statistics, hypothesis testing for means, proportions, elementary non-parametric techniques, tests, ANOVA, correlations, linear and logistic regression.
 The course culminates in group data analysis projects.

 This course or STA 527 fulfills the statistical requirement for MPH health services administration students.